 - Cons : you will have to manually configure your internet box and might be limited by your ISP.

 At home, behind a VPN

 A VPN is an encrypted tunnel between two machines.
-In practice, it allows to make it "as is" you were connected to the Internet from somewhere else.
-This allows to still host yourself at home while bypassing possible limitations from your ISP.
+In practice, it makes it "as if" you were directly, locally, connected to your server machine, but actually from somewhere else on the Internet.
+This allows you to still host yourself at home, while bypassing possible limitations of your ISP.
 See also the Internet Cube project and the FFDN.

-- Pros : you will have physical control on the machine, and the VPN hides your traffic from your ISP and allows to bypass its limitations ;
+- Pros : you will have physical control of the machine, and the VPN hides your traffic from your ISP and allows you to bypass its limitations;

 - Cons : you will have to pay a monthly subscription for the VPN.

 On a remote server (VPS or dedicated server)

 You can rent a virtual private server or a dedicated machine from associative or commercial "Cloud" providers.

 - Pros : your server and its internet connectivity will be fast;